Hyperaldosteronism (benign or malignant)

 The VA rates Hyperaldosteronism (benign or malignant) under Diagnostic Code (DC) 7917, governed by 38 CFR 38 CFR § 4.119.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Hyperaldosteronism (benign or malignant) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hyperaldosteronism (benign or malignant) qualify for TDIU?

-What evidence do I need to establish service connection for Hyperaldosteronism (benign or malignant)?
+What evidence supports a higher rating for Hyperaldosteronism (benign or malignant)?

-What is the C&P exam like for Hyperaldosteronism (benign or malignant)?
+What happens at the C&P exam for Hyperaldosteronism (benign or malignant)?

 Get a Personalized Rating Analysis